 Phitsanulok Phitsanulok Province, Thailand Travel Guide

 Hot Season (March - May): Temperatures here range from 28°C (82°F) to a scorching 40°C (104°F).
-Humidity is high, making the heat feel more intense.
+The humidity is high, making the heat feel more intense.
 April consistently ranks as the hottest month.
 The air feels thick and heavy.

-Rainy Season (May - October): Average temperatures during this period are 25°C (77°F) to 32°C (90°F).
+Rainy Season (May - October): Average temperatures at this time are 25°C (77°F) to 32°C (90°F).
 This season brings heavy rainfall, particularly from August to September.
 Downpours are intense frequently short-lived, followed by clear skies.
 Humidity remains very high.

 Shoulder Season (March - May): You will find fewer tourists relative to the high season.
 Potentially lower prices for hotels and other services are common.
-Very hot temperatures can make daytime exploration challenging.
-Haze from agricultural burning, notably in March and April, reduces air quality and visibility.
+Very hot the weather can make daytime exploration challenging.
+Haze from agricultural burning, notably in The third month of the year and April, reduces air quality and visibility.

 Low Season (June - October): This season presents the cheapest rates for accommodations and flights.
 You will encounter fewer crowds at attractions.
-The scenery become lush and green after the rains.
+The natural beauty become verdant and lush following the rains.
 Frequent heavy rainfall is a certainty, accompanied by high humidity.
 Localized flooding is possible, and some outdoor activities may face limitations due to damp weather.

 Nov - Feb